-Black Tea Research
+Black Tea Health Benefits

-Green Tea Facts
+Green Tea Health Benefits

+Green tea contains the antioxidant EGCG which contains medicinal properties that can be used to treat various diseases.
 Green tea contains caffeine, which is a known stimulant that has been shown to improve brain function including better moods and more focus.
 While the caffeine content isn’t as strong as coffee, green tea also contains the amino acid L-theanine which can also improve brain function and reduce anxiety.

+Regular consumption of green tea can help burn fat and improve physical performance.
 Green tea is great for your teeth.
 The catechins in green tea can kill bacteria in your mouth and also help prevent you from catching influenza.

 Like black tea, green tea is easy to make and doesn't require any special ingredients or equipment.
 Enjoy green tea with the subtly sweet nokcha (green tea) cake.

 Besides all the health benefits, drinking tea can have a calming effect on the mind and body.
 The water provides hydration and the experience of drinking a hot beverage can allow you to take a moment out of your day to enjoy, reflect, and pause.

 Khan N, Mukhtar H. Tea and health: studies in humans.
 Curr Pharm Des.
 2013;19(34):6141-7.

 Rasheed Z. Molecular evidences of health benefits of drinking black tea.
 Int J Health Sci (Qassim).
 2019;13(3):1-3.